Weizhu Bao

-Weizhu Bao (包维柱, born September 1969 in Shaanxi, China) is a Chinese mathematician at the National University of Singapore (NUS).
+Weizhu Bao (包维柱; born 1 September 1969) is a Chinese mathematician at the National University of Singapore (NUS).
 He is known for his work in applied mathematics with applications in quantum physics and chemistry and materials science, especially Bose-Einstein condensation (BEC) and highly oscillatory partial differential equations.

 Biography

-Bao was born in Xunyang County, Shaanxi Province, China.
+Bao was born in Xunyang, Shaanxi, China.
 He completed his undergraduate studies in the Department of Mathematics at Tsinghua University in 1992 and obtained his master's degree and Ph.D. degree under the advice of Houde Han in the Department of Mathematical Sciences at Tsinghua University in 1995.
-He was subsequently a faculty member at Tsinghua University (1995-2000) with various visiting positions at Imperial College (1996 — 1997), Georgia Institute of Technology (1998 — 2000) and University of Wisconsin at Madison (Sept—Dec, 2000) during the period.
+He was subsequently a faculty member at Tsinghua University (1995–2000) with various visiting positions at Imperial College (1996–1997), Georgia Institute of Technology (1998–2000) and University of Wisconsin at Madison (September–December 2000) during the period.
 He joined the National University of Singapore as an assistant professor in 2001 and became a full professor in 2009.